Forced Labour in Colonial Africa: Systems, Case Studies, and Historical Evidence

 Pass laws became a symbol of oppression.

-On 21 March 1960, police opened fire on unarmed protesters in Sharpeville, leading to the killing of 69 people and wounding over 180.
+On 21 March 1960, police opened fire on pass law unarmed protesters in Sharpeville, leading to the killing of 69 people and wounding over 180.

 Southern Tanzanian groups, including the Ngoni, Matumbi, and Ngindo, rose up against forced cotton quotas.